Ara Junction railway station: Facilities

 The major facilities available are waiting rooms, retiring room, computerized reservation facility, reservation counter, vehicle parking, etc. Vehicles are allowed to enter the station premises.
 There are refreshment rooms vegetarian and non vegetarian, tea stall, book stall, post and telegraphic office and Government Railway police (G.R.P) office.
 Automatic ticket vending machines have been installed to reduce the queue for train tickets on the station. and a gusarkhana.
+You can find good Litti Chokha shops just outside the railway station.

 Platforms

 There are four platforms at Arrah Junction.
-The platforms are interconnected with two pedestrian over-bridges (FOB).
+The platforms are interconnected with two pedestrian Foot-over-bridges (FOB).